Bertoid1311/B7094/README.md

 (2) In the Control Panel window, click the checkboxes for 'TapeDrives' and 'Printer'.

-(3) On the 'IBM 729 Tape Drives' window, click the 'All' radiobutton, then click 'Add Drive'.
+(3) On the 'IBM 729 Tape Drives' window, click 'Add Drive' (this automatically selects the 'Show All' radiobutton).

 (4) In the newly-visible Tape Unit panel, click the 'Opn' button, and navigate to ..\Files\Tapes.
 Open tape image file "9M71B.BIN".
 The name of the image file will appear next to its channel-letter+decimal-unit-number=device-address identifier.
 The 'Size:' of the image will also be displayed.